privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

     - N-1 mapping with a GethExecStep for opcodes that share the same gadget (due to similarity) with a single step.
 For example `{ADD, SUB}`, `{PUSH*}`, `{DUP*}` and `{SWAP*}`.
+      A good example on how these are grouped is the `StackOnlyOpcode` struct.
 - **ExecSubStep**:
     - 1-N mapping with a GethExecStep for opcodes that deal with dynamic size arrays for which multiple steps are generated.
         - `CALLDATACOPY` -> CopyToMemory
         - `RETURNDATACOPY` -> TODO
         - `CODECOPY` -> TODO
-        - `EXTCODECOPY` -> TODO
+        - `EXTCODECOPY` -> IN PROGRESS
-        - `SHA3` -> TODO
+        - `SHA3` -> IN PROGRESS
         - `LOGN` -> CopyToLog
 - **ExplicitReturn**:
     - 1-1 mapping with a GethExecStep for opcodes that return from a call without exception.
 - **Error** = [ ErrorEnoughGas | ErrorOutOfGas ]
-    - set of states that are associated with exceptions caused by opcodes.
+    - Set of states that are associated with exceptions caused by opcodes.
 - **ErrorEnoughGas**:
-    - set of error states that are unrelated to out of gas.
+    - Set of error states that are unrelated to out of gas.
 Example:
       `InvalidOpcode`, `StackOverflow`, `InvalidJump`.
 - **ErrorOutOfGas**:
-    - set of error states for opcodes that run out of gas.
+    - Set of error states for opcodes that run out of gas.
 For each opcode (sometimes group of opcodes) that has dynamic memory gas usage, there is a specific **ErrorOutOfGas** error state.
 - **EndTx**
-    - end of a transaction.
+    - End of a transaction.
 - **EndBlock**
-    - end of a block (serves also as padding for the rest of the state step slots)
+    - End of a block (serves also as padding for the rest of the state step slots)

-> In current implementation, we ask opcode implementer to also implement error cases, which seems to be redundant efforts.
-If we do this, they can focus more on opcode's success case.
+> In the current implementation, we ask the opcode implementer to also implement error cases, which seems to be a redundant effort.
+> But by doing this, they can focus more on opcode's success case.
 Also error cases are usually easier to verify, so I think it also reduces the overall implementation complexity.
 >
 > **han**

-## Random accessible data
+## Random access data

-In EVM, the interpreter has ability to do any random access to data like block context, account balance, stack and memory in current scope, etc...
-And some of them are read-write and others are read-only.
+In EVM, the interpreter has the ability to do any random access to data like block context, account balance, stack and memory in current scope, etc...
+Some of these access are read-write and others are read-only.

-In EVM circuit, we leverage the concept [Circuit as a lookup table](#Circuit-as-a-lookup-table) to duplicate these random accessible data to other circuits in different layout and verify they are consistent and valid.
-After these random accessible data are verified, we can use them just like they are tables.
-[Here](https://github.com/appliedzkp/zkevm-specs/blob/83ad4ed571/src/zkevm_specs/evm/table.py#L108) are the tables currently used in EVM circuit.
+In EVM circuit, we leverage the concept [Circuit as a lookup table](#Circuit-as-a-lookup-table) to duplicate these random data access to other circuits in a different layout and verify that they are consistent and valid.
+After these random data access are verified, we can use them just as if they were only tables.
+[Here](https://github.com/appliedzkp/zkevm-specs/blob/83ad4ed571/src/zkevm_specs/evm/table.py#L108) are the tables currently used in the EVM circuit.

-For read-write accessible data, EVM circuit lookup State circuit with a sequentially `rw_counter` (read-write counter) to make sure the read-write access is chronological, and a flag `is_write` to have State circuit to check data is consistency between different write accesses.
+For read-write access data, EVM circuit looks up State circuit with a sequentially `rw_counter` (read-write counter) to make sure the read-write access is chronological.
+It also uses a flag `is_write` to check data consistency between different write access.

-For read-only accessible data, EVM circuit lookup Bytecode circuit, Tx circuit, Call circuit directly.
+For read-only access data, EVM circuit looks-up Bytecode circuit, Tx circuit and Call circuit directly.

 ## State write reversion

-In EVM, state write could be reverted if any call fails.
-There are many kinds of state write, a complete list can be found [here](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L87-L141).
+In EVM, state writes can be reverted if any call fails.
+There are many kinds of state writes, a complete list can be found [here](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L87-L141).

-In EVM circuit, each call is attached with a flag`is_persistent` to know if it succeeds in the end or not, so ideally we only need to do reversion on those kinds of state write which affects future execution before reversion:
+In EVM circuit, each call is attached with a flag (`is_persistent`) to know if it succeeds or not.
+So ideally, we only need to do reversion on those kinds of state writes which affect future execution before reversion:

 - `TxAccessListAccount`
 - `TxAccessListStorageSlot`